MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 # New-CsTeamsEventsPolicy

 ## SYNOPSIS
-This cmdlet allows you to create a new TeamsEventsPolicy instance and set it's properties.
+This cmdlet allows you to create a new TeamsEventsPolicy instance and set its properties.
 Note that this policy is currently still in preview.

 ## SYNTAX